-Craig Kief’s work is an eclectic collection spanning many genres and styles.
-This variety has made him highly adaptable, and a perfect fit for a diverse set of directors and producers.
+Cinematographer Craig Kief’s impressive body of work spans numerous genres and styles, making him a perfect fit for a diverse set of directors.

-The 2015/16 television season brought Craig's first network pilot and series, The Muppets for ABC.
-After his experience shooting several commercials for The Muppets, he was chosen to shoot the series in part because of the highly technical nature of the production.
+The 2015/16 television season brought Kief’s first network pilot and show, The Muppets for ABC.
+After his experience shooting several commercials for The Muppets, Kief was chosen to shoot the series in part because of the highly technical nature of the production.
 Every single shot was both a visual, and a special effect.
-The series broke new ground for the ensemble by photographing them in a kinetic style with as many as six cameras at a time that had never been done before.
+The series broke new ground for the ensemble, photographing them in a kinetic style with as many as six cameras at a time that had never been done before.

-Prior to and in between television series and films, Craig shoots commercials for clients such as Apple, Under Armour, Lucasfilm, Marvel, AT&T, Google, and many others.
-He’s particularly regarded for his naturalism, camera movement, speed, and visual effects driven work.
-He has also shot dozens of music videos, including Lovett's 'Eye of the Storm', for which he earned a nomination for best cinematography at Camerimage, and an article in American Cinematographer.
-Other projects of his have been covered in ICG, IndieWire, Post Magazine, and Cinefex.
+In addition, Kief shoots commercials for clients such as Apple, Under Armour, Disney, AT&T, Google, and many others.
+He has also lensed dozens of music videos, including Lovett's 'Eye of the Storm', which earned Kief a nomination for best cinematography at Camerimage, and an article in American Cinematographer.
+Other projects have been covered elsewhere in American Cinematographer, ICG, IndieWire, Post Magazine, and Cinefex.

-Craig also occasionally shoots documentaries, such as the Emmy nominated CNN series 'The Sixties' and 'The Seventies’.
-Prior to working as a director of photography, he spent several years working as a commercial and indie film gaffer.
-He graduated from the Florida State University Film School, where he received an ASC award for cinematography for one of his student films.
+Prior to working as a director of photography, Kief spent several years as a commercial and indie film gaffer, and graduated from the Florida State University Film School, where he received the ASC Gregg Toland Heritage Award Honorable Mention for one of his student films.